- From the Principal

 …to remain focused, to ask for help when we feel overwhelmed, to manage ourselves in order to succeed and try not to procrastinate.

 ACT Prep Courses

-As your daughter prepares to take the ACT take this fall, we would like to provide you with information about test preparation classes.
+As your daughter prepares to take the ACT, we would like to provide you with information about test preparation classes.
 SJA does not promote any particular course; rather, we are sharing opportunities should your daughter want or need additional test-taking help.